AlexsLemonade/2020-june-training/working-with-your-data/working-with-your-own-data.md

 scp -r <username@from_host>:<FOLDER_FROM_FILE_PATH> <FOLDER_TO_SAVE_TO>
 ```

-Running `scp` command may prompt you to enter your password.
+In either situation you will likely be prompted to enter your password.
 You can enter it interactively; it's best to not have the password written in the script.

 ### Upload *small* files from your own computer